JMulder99/TrackingTelescope_Nikhef2022/README.md

 Open the **command prompt** and use
 ```
 cd ~ # to go home

+EDIT:
 mkdir <foldername> # name of you git repository/folder
 cd <foldername>
+# Instead of doing these lines above, you can directly clone the repository.
+# It creates its own folder.
+Doing the above creates the cloned repository inside your subfolder.
 ```
 to create a new folder.
 Then, you are ready to **clone** this repository to your device.
 Use the following if you clone over HTTPS:
 ```